-For example, if you had looked at General Electric (GE) in early 2009, you would have seen it with a dividend yield of nearly 14%.
-This was a stock that had not cut its dividend for 71 years and was a dividend aristocrat.
-This was, however, a trap as GE was in trouble and in February 2009, it cut its dividend by 68%.
+For example, if you had looked at Pfizer (PFE) in early 2009, you would have seen it with a dividend yield of around 11%.
+This was a stock that had not cut its dividend for 29 years and was a dividend aristocrat.
+This was, however, a trap as Pfizer had just made a large acquisition (Wyeth) and was struggling to sustain the dividend.
+By the summer of 2009, it cut its dividend by 50%.

 Remember the market will not give you a free lunch and you need to approach every investment decision with a healthy degree of scepticism.

 As Howard Marks says in his excellent book "The Most Important Thing", you should "Invest Scared."
 You should always be asking questions about what can go wrong and adopt a defensive mindset.
 This can help you avoid and examine potential dividend traps.

 If you see a high yield (say above 5%), you need to examine it before deciding if it is sustainable.
 The first thing is to check the dividend payout ratio (also known as the "dividend cover").
 If this is very thin then a cut could be on the way.

 Even if the dividend payout ratio is low, this doesn't necessarily mean the dividend is safe.
 Remember that earnings can be deceptive and volatile, especially in the short term.
 You should check the earnings over several years to see if you can assess the sustainable earning power of the business.

 More importantly, you should remember that it is harder to fake the cashflows.
 Have a look at the company's cashflow statement to examine how sustainable the dividend is.